They tell you that smoking is really addictive: once you start, you can’t stop.

 What?
 Water in my lungs?
 No, cause science, bitch.

-In reality, the latest research has indicated that e-cigarettes are at least 90% less harmful than smoking, according to research by the very credible Public Health England.
+n reality, the latest research has indicated that e-cigarettes are at least 90% less harmful than smoking, according to research by the very credible Public Health England.
+On that note, there are vapes nowadays such as the MIQRO vaporizer which helps chain smokers quit the habit of smoking real cigarettes.

 The point is: do whatever it takes.
 You’re not being weak if you use the patch, nicotine gums, or pills.
 Use whatever will stop smoking or going back to smoking is.
 Don’t let your cognitive biases cloud your judgement.
 You might want to opt using a dry herb vaporizer as it is made to be more healthy than smoking the real cigarette.